Frequently Asked Questions

 How do I get a hold of my care provider in labour or when there is an emergency?

 There is an emergency number to page the on-call care provider (1-866-279-9111).
 This will enable timely access to discuss urgent situations and develop a care plan.
 We encourage pregnant people to stay in the comfort of their home in early labour until active labour starts and it is time to go into the hospital.

 Will I still be getting individual care?
 What if there is a medical problem in my pregnancy?

-You will continue to have individual visits with Apple Tree care providers throughout your pregnancy and in the postpartum.
-Previously, when group sessions were done in person, individual care (ex. belly checks) was combined with the group sessions.
-Now that Connecting Pregnancy is online, individual care is provided throughout the pregnancy.
+You can continue to have individual visits with Apple Tree care providers throughout your pregnancy and in the postpartum.
+The in-person group prenatal sessions do involve belly checks with a provider.
+However if you prefer individual care, that is an option.

 I want my care provider to be with me through my labour.
 I thought only midwives provided this care.

 At Apple Tree, both midwives and physicians will provide the same kind of care.
 We believe that continuous care in active labour is the safest and best option for pregnant people.
 Your care provider – physician or midwife – will be with you through most of your active labour.
 If you are in the hospital, maternity nurses play an important role as well.
 Our job is to ensure that you and the baby are safe and that labour is progressing in a healthy, normal way.
 We are also there to support, guide, and reassure you and your support people.

 Can I choose to have either a physician or a midwife for my birth?